MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

-Now that I have selected metadta I want to provide for pool of my samples being to upload, I click on **Create Sample Template** button to download the
+Now that the metadata is selected, a pool of the samples to upload should be provided, click on **Create Sample Template** button to download the
-Excel tamplate with desired metadata to fill.
+Excel template with the desired metadata to be filled.

 II.
 Fill in the Template
 ^^^^^^^^^^^^^^^^^^^^^^^^